crossplane/crossplane/docs/design/Resource-Abstract-Class.md

 ```

 The expectation (in my understanding) from the `ResourceClass` is to provide a `complete` or "nearly" `complete` resource definition.
+Similar to the `ResourceInstance`, the `ResourceClass` is a "system" resource, hence, it requires cluster user with elevated
+privileges (typically cluster admin).

 # Challenges
 It appears from our discussions the most (if not entire) disagreement is about how we classify some of the  `ResourceInstance`, i.e.
 weather or not the given attribute signifies "definition", "usage", or both.

-In that spirit, base on our last discussion, it appears we have proposed that the `ResourceClass` may not contain a **complete** set of
+In that spirit, base on our last discussion, it appears we have proposed that the `ResourceClass` may **not** contain a **complete** set of
 attributes.
 Even more so, the union of `ResourceClass` and `AbstractInstance` may not produce the complete set of the attributes, and
 ultimately it is up to the provisioner to deal with the `attributes` interpretation.

 1. I think we can make a strong case for the `ResourceClass` to provide a complete definition for a given `ResourceInstance`.

 Pros:
-- it provides the cleanest separation between the `AbstractResource` and `ResourceClass`, where:
+- it provides the cleanest separation between the `AbstractInstance` and `ResourceClass`, where:
     - `ResourceClass` defines all (every single one) attributes
     - `AbstractClass` deals with the usage (secret/services) + binding/matching for static defined `ResourceInstances`
 - it provides the cleanest application integration model: as application developer all I need to know/provide is the